 Turning cabbage into coleslaw

-Coleslaw is the American classic amongst the burger sides.
-First, get rid off the outer layers of the red and white cabbage and then cut both of them into quarters.
+Coleslaw is the American classic amongst burger sides.
+For this XXL-Burger, first, get rid off the outer layers of the red and white cabbage and then cut both of them into quarters.
 Make sure to cut out the tough core as well.
-Depending on your appetite and size of the cabbages, you might not need all of it.
+Depending on your appetite and the size of the cabbages, you might not need all of it.
 Halve the cabbage quarters once again and slice them into shreds.

 Peel and shred the carrots before you put them into a bowl together with the cabbage.
 Add mayonnaise, white wine vinegar, brown sugar, lemon juice, salt, pepper and toss it all together.
 Cover the bowl and let it chill in the fridge for at least two hours.
 The coleslaw gets even more creamy if you let it rest in the fridge overnight.

 Take the beef patties out of the fridge.
-Slice tomatoes and onions into rings and wash the green salad.
+Slice the tomatoes and onions into rings and wash the lettuce.
 Don’t forget your pickles!

 The Tower of Babel.
 Build up your burger